Guillaume-Docquier/python-azure-func-tutorial/README.md

 We'll also create a folder for our training data
 ``mkdir data``

-Copy the data file in here
+Copy the data file in there

 In ``train.py``, we'll have a ``main()`` that does the following:
 - Build a neural network